matthewkuria/artsoko/README.md

 # artsoko
-This is a React project built in Vite and hosted on Netlify.
+This is a React project built in Vite and hosted on Netlify.this is a project for the creatives.